 =IMAGE("https://esempio.com/immagine.jpg")

-- Insert an image with alt text:
+- Insert an image with alternative text:

 =IMAGE("https://esempio.com/logo.png", "Logo aziendale")